-Lighthouse CI: Automate Performance Testing in CI/CD
+Lighthouse CI: Continuous Integration Performance Testing

 Lighthouse CI (LHCI) is Google's official tool for running Lighthouse audits in continuous integration pipelines.
 It catches performance regressions before they reach production.